animetauren/animetauren.github.io/_posts/2023-05-10-Firehose-Re-Ingestion-Splunk.markdown

 Arch Image Here

-You can deploy this pipeline via [cfn template][firehose-cfn], this will deploy two Lambda Functions, an S3 Bucket, and a KDF Stream.
-The S3 Bucket will server to temporarily store the failed logs to be re-ingested.
-The first Lambda Function (S3 Re-ingest) will be triggered by the S3 Bucket, will grab the log file, will decompress, decode, and remove extra meta-data, finally sending the logs to the newly created KDF Stream.
-Once the log file is placed on KDF Stream, the Lambda Function (Kinesis Transformation) will be triggered that will massage the log data in the format that Splunk is expecting the logs.
-Once that function is complete, KDF Stream will push the data to Splunk HEC.
+To deploy this pipeline, you can use the [cfn template][firehose-cfn].
+The deployment process includes setting up two Lambda Functions, an S3 Temp Bucket, and a KDF Stream.
+The S3 Temp Bucket serves the purpose of temporarily storing the failed logs for re-ingestion.
+The first Lambda Function, known as 'S3 Re-ingest,' gets triggered by the S3 Temp Bucket.
+It retrieves the log files, decompresses, decodes, removes extra meta-data, and then sends the logs to the newly created KDF Stream.
+Once the log files are placed in the KDF Stream, it triggers the second Lambda Function, called 'Kinesis Transformation.'
+This function processes the log data to match Splunk's expected log format.
+Once the transformation is complete, the KDF Stream pushes the data to your Splunk HEC.

 #### Prepare the data to be Re-Ingested
-To enable this solution, we will need to first prepare the data to be re-ingested.
-The way this happens is via copying the logs we want to re-ingest from the S3 DQL bucket to our S3 tmp bucket.
-This is a manual step, the reason for this is we want to make sure that the re-ingestion pipeline is only triggered once the Splunk Ingestion issue is properly fixed, and data can be properly ingested back into Splunk.
+To enable this solution, we need to perform the initial data preparation for re-ingestion.
+The process involves copying the logs that require re-ingestion from the S3 DQL bucket to our S3 tmp bucket.
+This step is manual to ensure that the re-ingestion pipeline is triggered only after resolving the Splunk Ingestion issue and ensuring proper data ingestion into Splunk.

 #### Re-Ingest Data into Splunk